simphotonics/benchmark_runner/gnuplot/README.md

 ## Introduction

-When benchmarking a function, one has to take into consideration that the test is not performed on an isolated system that is only handling the instructions provided by our piece of code.
+When benchmarking a function, one has to take into consideration that the benchmark is not performed on an isolated system that is only handling the instructions provided by our piece of code.
 Instead, the CPUs is very likely busy performing other tasks before eventually executing the benchmarked code.
 This introduces latency that is typically larger for the first few runs